The employee's premium share depends on which medical and dental plans are selected. Current premium rates are on the bottom of the Plan Summary.

 - If you leave employment, regardless of reason, the account goes with you.

-Our health savings account is administered through Key Bank.
+Our health savings account is administered through UMB Bank.
 Please contact Marion County Employee Benefits for information on how to enroll.

 Forms & Resources